This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Type

-You can also step it up a notch by going for USB-C, which has the new reversible design and doesn’t look anything like you would expect.
-It’ll be faster and more efficient, but only newer MacBooks have the MacBook air ports to use it.
+You can also step it up by going for USB-C, which has the new reversible design and doesn’t look like anything you would expect.

 Size